skyphusion-labs / Studio 1.0 open train

 The constellation

-A thin control plane plus opt-in modules
+A thin control panel plus opt-in modules

-friends + Slate (Discord)
+friends + Slate (Discord) or vivijure-mcp (agents)

 |